CosmoLike/cocoa/README.md

 **Step :two:**: develop the proposed changes.
 We advise developers to commit frequently.
 In your branch, a commit does not need to be atomic, changing the code from one working state to another well-tested, meaningful working state.
 In your branch, you have absolute freedom.

-**Step :three:**: Once there is an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs first to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.
+**Step :three:**: Once there is an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.

     # (xyzdev) = developers must input the command below on the xyzdev branch.
     (xyzdev) git merge main